soulmachines/sm-web-component/README.md

 An Angular-based preview of the app will be available at `http://localhost:4210`.

 A JWT token server is also hosted by the Angular app, and will be available at `http://localhost:4210/auth/authorize`.
-This token server can be used to issue JWTs for the Angular app, or for demos in the `demo` folder, served separately.
+This token server can be used to issue JWTs for the Angular app, or for examples in the `examples` folder, served separately.

-### Serving the examples in demo folder
+### Serving the examples in `examples` folder

 Ensure the Angular app with token server is running: